-P. Zeus Weinstein 'Egret' AM/RHS (P. formosana x P. forrestii)

-The flowers are white with a very faint lavender flush.
-The white lip is heavily marked with purple red.

-Е

-С

-D

-Winter Flowering Pleione Hybrids

-Why not enjoy pleiones in flower through the winter.
+$P. \times taliensis$ A natural hybrid between P. yunnanensis and P. bulbocodioides.
+Light to dark mauve flowers having lips spotted with purplish red or red, mostly on long stems.
+Winter Flowering Pleione Hybrids Why not enjoy pleiones in flower through the winter.
 The following will flower from November through to February if given temperatures around 40- $45^{\circ}F$ (5-7°C).

 С P. Barcena (P. formosana x P. praecox) The flowers vary from pale mauve to dark pink with various brown or reddish spots on the lips.
 Several clones have been used to produce this cross resulting in flowers with very variable colour.
 Starts flowering in November.
 P. Confirmation (P. maculata x P. praecox) This is the artificially made form of the natural hybrid P. lagenaria.
 White to pale mauve flowers.
 The lips are heavily blotched with yellow and red.
-Needs extra warmth in the winter Terms and Conditions for UK customers All pseudobulbs are offered subject to being available at the end of the growing season and will be supplied with a UK Plant Passport.
+Needs extra warmth in the winter Note that these Winter flowering Pleiones can only be sold when dormant so if interested in either of these hybrids these orders will be despatched to customers separately to the main collection when available and be subject to P&P. Terms and Conditions for UK customers All pseudobulbs are offered subject to being available at the end of the growing season and will be supplied with a UK Plant Passport.
 Prices are for dormant, flowering sized pseudobulbs, which have been grown in our nursery.
 Unfortunately, it is impossible to guarantee flowers and as your growing conditions are beyond our control, we cannot assume responsibility for lack of performance.
-All photographs in the catalogue have been taken during the flowering season this year but some natural variations in colour can occur between hybrids and also over the flowering period.
+All photographs in the catalogue have been taken during the flowering seasons since we acquired the collection but some natural variations in colour can occur between hybrids and also over the flowering period.
 We hope that any mistaken identity will be rare but we are human so do contact us if you think we have made a mistake as we do aim for satisfied customers.
 We will include culture notes on request.
-There is a minimum order of $\pounds$ 50 (excluding postage) and orders over $\pounds$ 100 will be delivered post free.
-P&P for orders under $\pounds$ 100 will be $\pounds$ 12 for UK standard mainland weekday delivery provided by DPD.
+There is a minimum order of \pounds 50 (excluding postage) and orders over \pounds 100 will be delivered post free.
+P&P for orders under \pounds 100 will be \pounds 12 for UK standard mainland weekday delivery provided by DPD.
 Some delivery areas maybe subject to a higher rate but you will be notified if this is likely to be the case depending on your postcode.
 Packaging is important and we will aim to use renewable, recyclable products without any plastic.
 Orders should be sent by email to: admin@orchid.foundation marked as Pleione and with your name.
 The order should include: